apike/allenpike.com/_posts/2024-04-30-sell-or-build-first.markdown

 Each of these approaches has a certain appeal: They each avoid a famous pitfall of product development.

-Many consultancies have signed their first sale of a quirky custom solution to one large customer, only to find it doesn’t generalize to other customers.
+Many consultancies have sold a complex bespoke product to one large customer, then found it doesn’t generalize to other customers.
 Many startups have built a polished product that embodies their founder’s vision, only to discover nobody will pay for that vision.
 They’re both dead ends!

 So you get these two lines of advice: sell first, or build first.
 Mutually exclusive paths.